HoGentTIN/linux-training-hogent/modules/regular_expressions/030_regular_expressions_theory.md

 You can demand an exact number of times the oprevious has to occur.

-This example wants exactly three o\'s.
+This example wants exactly three o's.

     student@linux:~$ cat list2
     ll